mariko-poyo/capstone/README.md

 Updating...

 **Last Commit:**
-* Chart can be updated by start a random update interval in ``updateInterval`` ms.
+* Chart is updated with random number in real time.
-* Due to unsolved file accessing bug, socket.io queries are currently all 404.
-* Values over ``warningCap``  will trigger an alert on page during interval.
-* Max points showed on chart is user defined by ``maxItem``.

 **TODO:**
 * Find a proper way for showing multiple charts at same time